 Access to Talents Worldwide

-My top reason for outsourcing software is that it opens all the doors.
+My top reason for outsourcing software to remote companies is that it opens all the doors.
 Your geographical location doesn't limit you.
 In today's globalized world, it's a significant advantage over competitors.

 Outsourcing programming services is a separate topic I'd like to highlight.
 As I mentioned earlier there are tons of unfulfilled IT positions in the US.
 This shortage of IT developers drives Western employers to look elsewhere for securing the best talent.